 The enviable practice of driving between the running lanes of cars and trucks in heavy traffic can sometimes cause accidents.
 There is very little space to maneuver.
 Add to that the possibility that the other driver may not see you coming.
-Lane splitting is not a legal way to travel safely, so if you are involved in an accident, contact our experienced attorneys to assist you.
+Lane splitting is not a legal way to travel safely.
+If you are involved in an accident, contact our experienced attorneys to assist you.

 Cars Making a Left Turn

 This can be a very dangerous circumstance for a biker.
 When a car makes a left turn, the driver may not see that a motorcyclist wishes to travel straight.
-The driver turning left is most commonly at fault; however, if the motorcyclist may be partially at fault if they were traveling at an unsafe speed or has another impairment.
+The driver turning left is most commonly at fault.
+However, the motorcyclist may be partially at fault if they were traveling at an unsafe speed or has another impairment.

 What Compensation Might You Expect After an Accident?

-The ability to recover losses from a motorcycle accident is the same as other motor vehicles, with relation to fault and negligence.
+The ability to recover losses from a motorcycle accident is the same as other motor vehicles.
+This scenario relates to fault and negligence.

 Proving Driver Negligence

 The same burden of proof remains for motorcycle accidents as in car crashes.
-There must be enough evidence to show that the other driver demonstrated full or partial negligence, and that the negligence contributed to the accident.
+There must be enough evidence to show that the other driver demonstrated full or partial negligence.
+Evidence must also prove that the negligence negligence contributed to the accident.